material-components/material-components-android/docs/components/Slider.md

 optional, we strongly encourage their use.

-That can be done in XML via the `android:contentDescription` attribute or programmatically like so:
+That can be done in XML via the `android:contentDescription` attribute or
+programmatically:

 ```kt
 slider.contentDescription = contentDescription
 ```

-Additionaly, if using a `TextView` to display the value of the slider, you should set `android:labelFor` on it, so that screen readers announce that `TextView` refers to the slider.
+If using a `TextView` to display the value of the slider, you should set `android:labelFor` so that screen readers announce that `TextView` refers to the slider.

 ### Adding/removing the value label